 Looking for your next great teaching opportunity?
 As online education continues to grow, with no sign of letting up, more and more teachers are looking into teaching online.

 While online learning has been hugely popular in the higher education field for some time now, high schools are also getting in on the game.
-There are lots of full and part-time online teaching jobs available, ranging from K-12 virtual schools at all subjects and grade levels and online ESL teaching programs to distance courses at the college or university level.
+There are lots of full and part-time teaching jobs available, ranging from K-12 virtual schools at all subjects and grade levels to online English teaching jobs with companies like VIPKID and Funbulous.

 Here are some important things to consider if you’re trying to figure out whether online teaching is right for you: